saweeet/saweeet.github.io/content/en/cat-sitting.md

 You may leave the screen door unlocked.

 ---
-# Housesitter Responsibilities: Quick Checklists
+# Housesitter responsibilities: Quick checklists

 **Daily responsibilities**
 - Feed breakfast and dinner